 The project is funded by AHRC as part of the Connected Communities consortium project: “The social, historical, cultural and democratic context of civic engagement: Imagining different communities and making them happen”.

 Film Hub North: How Audiences Form

-This project involves the School of English, Department of Sociological Studies and HRI Digital working with Film Hub North and the BFI to develop a Strategic Plan for developing audience engagement in national cinema.
+This project involves the School of English, Department of Sociological Studies and The Digital Humanities Institute working with Film Hub North and the BFI to develop a Strategic Plan for developing audience engagement in national cinema.

-A collaborative Research & Development project between the Folger Shakespeare Library and the HRI Digital team to develop a federated semantic search and discovery service for the Folger's multiple, online resources.
+A collaborative Research & Development project between the Folger Shakespeare Library and The Digital Humanities Institute team to develop a federated semantic search and discovery service for the Folger's multiple, online resources.

 This project uses data mapping and life-course analysis to investigate a central issue of penology and social policy: the relative impacts of different types of punishment on criminal desistance, health outcomes, employment opportunities, and family life over the long term.
 Using sophisticated data-linking methodologies and data visualisation techniques developed by the HRI, it will join together existing and widely used large datasets (Old Bailey Online, London Lives, and Founders and Survivors) with newly digitised data to make it possible to chart the fortunes of all Londoners convicted at the Old Bailey between the departure of the First Fleet to Australia (1787) through to the death of the last transported Londoner in Australia in the early 1920s.